24 Hour Run for Farmworker Justice

 Some of our most cherished moments involve a shared meal—a memory filled with cheerful sounds, distinctive flavors, and familiar dishes.
 We take these memories with us regardless of the distance that separates us.
 Farmworkers harvest 85% of the fruits and vegetables in the United States, and the sustenance they provide is unseen and unrewarded.

-We bring forward an event focused on the tremendous contribution farmworkers provide.
-This 24 Hour Run is a test of endurance in an effort to humanize farmworkers beyond their economic value.
+We brought forward an event focused on the tremendous contribution farmworkers provide.
+This 24 Hour Run was a test of endurance in an effort to humanize farmworkers beyond their economic value.
 A run completed in solidarity with the men, women, and children who sacrifice their bodies and health.

 Blog